apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 dataset = mx.gluon.data.dataset.ArrayDataset(X, y)
 ```

-A key feature of a `Dataset` is the __*ability to retrieve a single sample given an index*__.
-Your random data and labels were generated in memory, so this `ArrayDataset` doesn't have to load anything from disk, but the interface is the same for all `Dataset`'s.
+A key feature of the `Dataset` class is the __*ability to retrieve a single sample from a given index*__.
+In this case, your random data and labels were generated in memory, so this `ArrayDataset` doesn't have to load anything from disk, but the interface is the same for any `Dataset` class.